engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

    git push origin master
    ```

-2. If you have new static assets, push them to S3.
-Static assets include images, vendor stylesheets, and anything else in the `static/` directory.
+2. Push static assets to S3.
+Static assets are anything in the `static/` directory, which also includes the packed assets done in the previous section.
+The production server will be loading client-side code and stylesheets from S3.

    ```
    s3cmd sync --acl-public --delete-removed --add-header 'Expires: Fri, 30 May 2015 00:00:00 GMT' --add-header='Cache-Control:no-transform,public,max-age=31536000,s-maxage=31536000' --rexclude "$(<client/static/.s3ignore)" client/static/ s3://civicseed/